mainsail-crew/moonraker-timelapse/docs/configuration.md

 #### extraoutputparams
 Defines extra output parameters to FFMPEG further info: https://ffmpeg.org/ffmpeg.html
-Note: Specifing anythin here will disable the rotation setting.
+Note: Specifing anything here will disable the rotation setting.
 You can use advanced filters to achieve a rotation in combination with other filters though.

 #### previewImage